 2. Inaccurate outputs and hallucinations

 AI tools, including general tools like ChatGPT, are prone to hallucinations, the generation of outputs that appear credible but are factually incorrect.
 This is also true of AI featured on legal databases.
-Underscoring AI’s often-forgotten fallability, AI is programmed by developers, and can deliver false outputs.
+Underscoring AI’s often-forgotten fallability, AI is programmed by developers, and accordingly, can deliver false outputs.

 Mitigation strategies: